When cops stirred up controversies for being lenient with Bollywood stars

-With the city police being slammed for inviting rape-accused singer Ankit Tiwari to their annual event, we take a look at instances when the men in khaki faced public ire for showing undue favours to Bollywood celebs.
+With the Mumbai police being slammed for inviting rape-accused singer Ankit Tiwari to their event, we take a look at instances when cops faced public ire for their undue favours to Bollywood celebs

 Bollywood's fascination with the gun-totting men in khaki goes a long way back.
 Even off screen, the industry is known to enjoy a good rapport with the police.
 Filmmakers and actors, who take inputs from policemen for cop-based projects, have been seen returning the favour in various ways — from performing at police events to inaugurating books written by top officers and pledging support to their initiatives.